sergeyv1989/sergeyv1989/README.md

 ### Hi everyone, I'm Sergey! 👋

-I am a data scientist with a passion for optimization, who’s looking for a challenging position in an environment of mutual enrichment.
+I am a data scientist with over 3 years of experience, who’s skilled in machine & deep learning, statistics, and python.

 Currently, I’m fully responsible for developing all machine learning projects at Veego, bringing diverse computer network problems from idea to product, which resulted in 5 pending patents.

-Previously, I worked at the Weizmann Institute, where I published a paper on utilizing deep learning to discover new particles.
+Previously, I worked at the Weizmann Institute, where I published a paper on utilizing deep learning for discovering new particles.
 In addition, I hold a physics MSc with a paper on theoretical quantum optics.

 ### CV Summary: